objarni/gothpy_fun/README.md

 Some excercises to try out CILamp's during presentation 23rd of February 2017.

-First, try controlling your lamp using this command (the ID is written on the bottom of the lamp):
+First, test changing your lamp using this command (the ID is written on the bottom of the lamp):

     python example_set_lamp.py